lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ```
 [Link to code block](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/contracts/Crowdfund.sol#L70).

-- This Block of the code will be where we initiate our constructor, which is executed when a Contract is deployed.
-Here you could assign values to already defined state variables you need to at deployment.
-So we are incrementing our `_tokenIdCounter` to begin the token count at 1.
-Before subsequent updates to be made after deploying the contract.
+- This Block of code will be where we initiate our constructor, which is executed when a Contract is deployed.
+Here you could assign values to already defined state variables you need to at deployment, and we are incrementing our `_tokenIdCounter` to begin the token count at 1.
+Before any subsequent updates to be made after deploying the contract.

 ```sol